#!/usr/bin/env python3

 plt.show(block=False)

-if return_recs:
+if return_all:

-return f_vals, recs
+return f_vals, recs, recs_info, perf_batch

 else: